Tanks in the Australian Army: Australian tank program and development

 Experience during operations later led to the development of specialised armoured equipment by Australian industry for use in jungle operations in the South West Pacific Area.
 A range of modifications were subsequently developed for the Matilda, including the fitting of wire mesh screens or metal tracking over the engine and air louvres to protect it against magnetic mines, an armoured shield on top of the hull to protect the turret ring, a microphone and headset attached to the rear to act as a telephone for infantry co-operation, waterproofing equipment for deep wading, a tank dozer, a flamethrowing tank called the Matilda Frog, and one capable of firing a salvo of naval mortar bombs, known as the Matilda Hedgehog.

-The Frog was capable of projecting a flame 80 to 100 m, while the Hedgehog was designed to fire multiple projectiles at concrete blockhouses.
+The Frog was capable of projecting a flame 80 to 100 m, while the Hedgehog, an adaption of the anti-submarine mortar of the same name was designed to fire multiple projectiles at concrete blockhouses.
 Used in combat in the final year of the war in support of Australian infantry at Balipapan, the Frog proved a successful adaptation.
 Trials were also undertaken to fit air conditioning to the Matildas to improve the endurance of crews in tropical conditions.
 Limited modifications were also undertaken on the M3 Grant medium tanks, including the fitting of a small number of dozer variants and trials to waterproof the vehicles for wading.

 The Yeramba self-propelled howitzer was also developed in Australia following the Second World War.
-Built by mounting the 25 pounder gun howitzer on an American M3A5 Grant tank hull, the Yeramba remains the only self-propelled artillery to have been used by the Australian Army.
+Built by mounting the 25-pounder gun howitzer on an American M3A5 Grant tank hull, in a similar manner to the wartime Canadian-built Sexton (25-pdr on a derivative of the M3 chassis), the Yeramba remains the only self-propelled artillery to have been used by the Australian Army.